PladsElsker/krita-comfyui/README.md

 ## Why another krita plugin?
 All the existing plugins that attempt to integrate ComfyUI in Krita do both too much and too little.

-An idiomatic plugin does not require dependencies that can be made optional.
-For users that are familiar with either ComfyUI or Krita, it shouldn't feel like you have to give up on anything to use the plugin.
+An idiomatic plugin:
+- Does not require dependencies that can be made optional
+- Does not take away features that were granted in either Krita or ComfyUI

 ## Scope of the project
 The extension features are clear and unambiguous: